Peru travel guide

 Some train services in the south, including those to and from Machu Picchu, are occasionally suspended or disrupted because of protests.
 Contact your travel provider for further advice on disruptions, and check if changes need to be made to your journey.

-Contact an iPeru office or iPeru online for help with issues travelling to different regions of Peru.
+Contact the iPeru information service for help with issues travelling to different regions of Peru.

-The British Embassy’s ability to provide help will be very limited where protests or criminal activity results in travel disruption or damage to the infrastructure.
+The British Embassy’s ability to provide help will be very limited where protests or criminal activity disrupt travel or damage infrastructure.

 Help from local authorities, including police and emergency services, will also be very limited, especially if airports, roads and railroads are affected.